moehriegitt/hob3l/doc/scadformat.md

 The coordinate matrix is a 4x4 matrix where the last row is fixed at [0,0,0,1].

+If the determinant of an object's coordinate matrix is negative, it means that the object is mirrored.
+Internally, to implement this, all polyhedra face vertix paths are reversed to correctly reflect the mirroring so that even after mirroring, the order is clockwise when viewed from the outside.
+This means that hob3l correctly handles mirroring in all `mirror`, `scale`, and `multmatrix` transformations (`translate` and `rotate` matrices have a determinant of 1, so no mirroring can happen).

+At the moment, it was decided that it is an error if the coordinate matrix's determinant becomes 0.
+This is to find bugs in the model.
+In the future, we might have a command line option to just ignore those objects (they collapse into emptiness of the determinant is 0).

 ## Functor Calls

 Functors are defined individually in the following sections.